Justification for the state: Self-aggrandizement

 In Renaissance Italy, contemporary theoreticians saw the primary purpose of the less-overtly monarchical Italian city-states as civic glory.

 The social contract

 In the period of the eighteenth century, usually called the Enlightenment, a new justification of the European state developed.
 Jean-Jacques Rousseau's social contract theory states that governments draw their power from the governed, its 'sovereign' people (usually a certain ethnic group, and the state's limits are legitimated theoretically as that people's lands, although that is often not, rarely exactly, the case), that no person should have absolute power, and that a legitimate state is one which meets the needs and wishes of its citizens.
 These include security, peace, economic development and the resolution of conflict.
 Also, the social contract requires that an individual gives up some of his natural rights in order to maintain social order via the rule of law.
-Eventually, the divine right of kings fell out of favor and this idea ascended; it formed the basis for modern democracy.
+Eventually, the divine right of kings fell out of favor and this idea ascended, forming the basis for modern democracy.